dawnmy/HAPPY/README.md

 ## Usage

 1. Adapt the config file for the pipeline
-Modify the `config/config.yaml` file in the program folder to adapt to your data location
+Modify the `config/config.yaml` file in the program folder to adapt to your data location.

 2. Download the reference genome and create BWA index and fasta index (`.fai`).
 For instance GRCh38 for homo sapiens: